hynek/environ-config/docs/tutorial.md

 :::{warning}
 As a general advice: don't set your defaults to dangerous values.
-For example if your web application has some kind of development mode that activates a debugger view on exceptions, that should be strictly opt-in.
+For example, if your web application has some development mode that activates a debugger view on exceptions, that should be strictly opt-in.

-Otherwise one forgotten or mistyped option name can fully expose your application.
+Otherwise, one forgotten or mistyped option name can fully expose your application.
 :::

 ## Nesting

-Sometimes it makes sense to give your configuration more structure than a flat class.
+Sometimes, giving your configuration more structure than a flat class makes sense.
 For that *environ-config* comes with the concept of groups; implemented using `environ.group`:

 ```{doctest}